nspforever/bh/README.md

-bh
-==

-Boilerplate game based on html
+Boilerplate game based on HTML5